(Grabafall, Grawa wasserfall)

 Grawafall also called Grabafall or Grawa wasserfall, is a big waterfall at the end of the Stubaital near Mutterberg in the region Tirol, Austria.

 From Innsbruck drive south to the Brennerpass on road A13.
 Take the exit to the Stubaital (you have to pay toll (euro 3) when entering the Stubaital).
-Almost at the end of the it can get crowded when coming close to the powerful Grawafall.
+When arriving at the end of the valley it can get crowded when coming close to the powerful Grawafall.

 The Grawafall is already visible from the roadside, just before the road ends at the Mutterbergklamm.
 In July a load of melted snow feeds the river Sulzaubach and drops down over 120 meter.

 From the roadside and restaurant you already have a great view but if you walk around the restaurant you see a sign for the Grawafall.
 Within 5 minutes you arrive at a viewing platform.
 Here you can relax on a nice wooden sunbed, in front of the Grawafall with the greatest view you can wish.